CalestialAshley35/Eielist/README.md

 # Eielist OS

-Eielist is an open-source operating system developed by **Calestial Ashley**.
+Eielist is an open-source web-based operating system developed by **Calestial Ashley**.
 It features a collection of apps designed to provide basic functionality with a sleek interface.

 ## Apps Included:
 1. **Google**: A built-in browser.